steveszc/inbox0/README.md

 **Warning:** Once you authenticate a gmail account, the device will become armed.

 ## Step 3:
-Wait until email inbox aggression has left you will no other option.
+Wait until email inbox aggression has left you with no other option but total annihilation.
 - A pulsing LED indicate the device is armed
 - Press and hold the button.
 - wait until the final LED blinks rapidly and then stops